elixirschool/elixirschool/lessons/specifics/iex_helpers.md

 ```

 ### `t`

-`t` Tells us about Types available in a given module:
+The `t` helper tells us about Types available in a given module:

 ```elixir
 iex> t Map